 Sudbury is a medium-sized town located in the state of Massachusetts.
 With a population of 18,965 people and three constituent neighborhoods, Sudbury is the 103rd largest community in Massachusetts.

 Sudbury home prices are not only among the most expensive in Massachusetts, but Sudbury real estate also consistently ranks among the most expensive in America.

 Also of interest is that Sudbury has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Sudbury telecommute to their jobs.
-Overall, about 11.63% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 21.67% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

+Sudbury is a somewhat ethnically-diverse town.
 The people who call Sudbury home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sudbury residents report their race to be White, followed by Asian.
-Important ancestries of people in Sudbury include English, Italian, German, and Russian.
+Important ancestries of people in Sudbury include Irish, English, Italian, German, and European.

 The most common language spoken in Sudbury is English.
-Other important languages spoken here include Chinese and French.
+Other important languages spoken here include Chinese and Langs. of India.